rsn8887/RetroAdapterMod/README.md

 What is it?
 -----------

+This is firmware for an adapter that makes it possible to connect old game controllers (NES, SNES, PSX etc) to modern platforms via USB (PC, Android, Xbox Classic).

 - Included are three modified versions of the original Mojo Retroadapter firmware, as hex and source files: "Xbox mode, arcade mode, and normal mode"

 - All three versions include the addition of NegCon controller support.